spliichx/sql-data-warehouse-project/README.md

 - **SQL Analytics**: Writing queries and generating insights from the Gold layer
 - **Reporting**: Preparing data for use in BI dashboards

 ---

-## 💡 Who This Is For

-This project is suitable for those looking to demonstrate or build skills in:

-- SQL Development
-- Data Engineering & ETL Design
-- Data Modeling
-- Modern Data Architecture Principles

----